KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-Some entropic tendencies from SS / SM
+Some entropic tendencies arising within SS / SM
 can be reversed —
 especially if they arise from temporary dissonance
 rather than structural orientation.